 If your apartment building has a clubhouse this is probably your easiest option.
 Close to home (for naps, delivering decorations and getting presents home), and it lets you be flexible to choose how big or small you want to go when it comes to everything from event decorations to party catering, 100-day celebration cakes and more.

 There are some great private kitchens around Hong Kong, perfect for hosting your 100-day celebration.
-This can give you the best of both worlds, the privacy for your party with the experts taking care of the cooking and cleaning up!
+This can give you the best of both worlds — the privacy for your party and the experts taking care of the cooking and cleaning up!

-Read More: Hong Kong Private Kitchens And Dining Rooms
+Read More: Hong Kong Private Kitchens And Event Spaces

 Hong Kong Hotels And Restaurants